goatcorp/faq/dalamud_troubleshooting.md

 #### Out of game (when you get crashes)
 1. Close the game
 2. Go to `%appdata%\XIVLauncher\` and open `dalamudConfig.json` in your text editor of choice
-3. Change the line that says `"DoDalamudTest": true,` to `"DoDalamudTest": false,`
+3. Change the line that says `"DoDalamudTest":` to **true** to enable Dalamud Staging and to **false** to disabled Dalamud Staging.
 4. Save
 5. Launch the game.
 NOTE: You may have to wait for Dalamud to be redownloaded.

 * Only enable this if you absolutely need to.
 It is for developers, not users or plugin testers unless specifically stated.
+You should expect to encounter issues and crash more often on staging builds. __Use with caution.__
 <hr>

 ### Q: Do not expect XL/Dalamud/Plugin updates on patch day releases.